 Much more results in the growing pace of cyberattacks than rampant migration to cloud storage and misconfigured cloud infrastructure.
 Still, misconfigurations in cloud infrastructure lead to data exposure and are among the biggest concerns for cyberthreats facing business and government agencies today, noted Kinsella.

-Nearly 98 percent of all cyberattacks rely on some form of social engineering to deliver a payload such as malware or ransomware.
-One of the most successful attack formats cybercriminals use regularly to initiate a social engineering attack is through phishing emails.
+Nearly 98 percent of all cyberattacks rely on some form of social engineering to deliver a payload, such as malware or ransomware.
+One of the most successful attack formats cybercriminals regularly use to initiate a social engineering attack is phishing emails.
 Therefore, threat actors distribute malware via email approximately 92 percent of the time.

 Cloud use and the continued stampede to cloud services is not going away.
 That ongoing shift in computing practices must be managed with more vigilance.